 To contribute material the Radio H.F.
 Internet Newsletter, simply send your submissions, supplying your first and last name (no nicknames, please), to: firstname.lastname@example.org.

 The portal to the numerous radio information sources, publications, radio broadcasts, etc. of one of the best known names in the game.

-Every Friday at 2000 UTC Gilles Letourneau of Montreal, Quebec presents a weekly live YouTube broadcast all about shortwave radio on his "OfficialSWLChannel", Join in each week for information and lively discussion through the chat room about shortwave radio from A to Z. Gilles also has many videos on his channel featuring equipment reviews, captured shortwave recordings, propagation reports, and more..
+Every Thursday at 0000 UTC and every Friday at 2000 UTC Gilles Letourneau of Montreal, Quebec presents weekly live YouTube broadcasts all about shortwave radio on his "OfficialSWLChannel", Join in each week for information and lively discussion through the chat room about shortwave radio from A to Z. Gilles also has many videos on his channel featuring equipment reviews, captured shortwave recordings, propagation reports, and more..

 SWL'ing - http://swling.com/